International Estate Planning for Cross-Border Families

 A United States expat family, a U.S. person married to a non-citizen spouse, a non-U.S. person investing in the United States, or other families with multiple nationalities, will need to have an investment plan that is correctly in sync with a tailored cross-border estate plan.
 Correctly tailoring that cross-border estate plan will require legal and tax experts with a deeper understanding of the relevant estate/succession/gift/generation-skipping transfer (collectively referred to herein as “transfer”) tax laws in all of the relevant countries that may factor in the distribution of property prior to and upon death, and the myriad of available techniques that, when correctly identified and utilized, can mitigate the punitive effect of transfer taxes.

-Cross-Border Issues Amplify the Complexity of Estate Tax Planning
+Cross-Border Issues that Amplify the Complexity of Estate Tax Planning

-That said, the U.S. federal estate tax regime may be described as in a state of flux, with some policymakers calling for its complete abolition, and others seeking to lower the exclusion to much lower levels.
+That said, the U.S. federal estate tax regime may be described as in a state of flux, with some policymakers calling for its complete abolition, and others seeking to return the exemptions to much low-er levels.
+At present, the recently doubled exemp-tions are slated to sunset in five years (2023), returning to pre-2017 tax reform levels.
 Moreover, a laissez-faire attitude to estate planning is far less justified if the U.S. citizen client is married to a non-U.S. citizen.
 If the non-U.S. citizen is the surviving spouse, the unlimited marital deduction will not be available and the likelihood of estate taxation upon the death of the first spouse increases.
-Transfers during lifetime to the non-U.S. citizen spouse can reduce the U.S. citizen spouse’s estate, but the annual marital gift tax exclusion is reduced from unlimited to $148,000 (2016).
+Transfers during lifetime to the non-U.S. citizen spouse can reduce the U.S. citizen spouse’s estate, but the annual marital gift tax exclusion is reduced from unlimited to $152,000 (2018).
 In short, since no one can confidently predict where the estate tax exclusion, marital deduction and tax rate levels will be in the future, ignoring estate planning based on current tax thresholds may be a costly mistake.

 Estate planning challenges for the expat and/or multinational family: Multi-jurisdictional estate planning issues are actually nothing new for Americans and their financial advisors: A typical affluent American family may have brokerage accounts, savings accounts, and a security deposit box with valuables in New York, a primary residence in Connecticut, a second home in Florida, and possibly even a trust established in Delaware or South Dakota.
 Accordingly, in addition to the federal estate, gift and generation-skipping transfer (GST) tax regimes, the transfer tax regimes of multiple states may also factor in the distribution of wealth (during lifetime and after death) to the surviving spouse, the children, and future generations.
 This is already a complex situation, requiring the assistance of legal and financial professionals.

-A Brief General Overview of Contrasting International Transfer Tax Regimes
+A Brief Overview of Contrasting International Transfer Tax Regimes

 Common law vs. civil law foundations: While the estate tax laws of different U.S. states may have critical differences (e.g., the recognition and/or treatment of community property), these differences are subtle in comparison to the international landscape.
 This is partially because all (save Louisiana) states share the same legal foundation: English common law.
 On the other hand, the majority of European, Latin American, and African nations have civil law systems.
 Broadly speaking, civil law systems are based on Roman law, and statutes tend to be longer, more-detailed, and leave far less discretion or interpretative influence to the courts.
 In contrast, common law systems tend to have more concise constitutions and statutes and afford more discretion and interpretive power to the courts when applying the laws to the particular facts and circumstances of particular cases.